christian-westbrook/lonelydungeoneer.blog/_posts/2024-06-21-the-first-solo-chainmail-campaign-session-2.md

 >
 > Jaddoc produces a small clay oval with a design imprinted on one side, and places it on the table.
 >
-> Jadooc: "... with enough intelligence to inform a proper plan for their removal, then I'd gladly pay you 80 gold coins."
+> Jadooc: "...with enough intelligence to inform a proper plan for their removal, then I'd gladly pay you 80 gold coins."
 >
 > Grünfeld, now digging into his own pockets: "I accept your terms."
 >
-> Grünfeld places a similar clay oval with a different design on the table, carefully placing it above Jaddoc's, nearer to Jaddoc that Grünfeld.
-Each man then grabs the clay token produced by the other and stashes them away in their own pockets.
+> Grünfeld places a similar clay oval with a different design on the table, carefully placing it above Jaddoc's, nearer to Jaddoc than Grünfeld.
+Each man then grabs the clay token produced by the other, stashing them away in their own pockets.

 I envision these clay tokens to represent debts and agreements between individuals.
 Perhaps there is a limit to the number of tokens each person has available to trade away, restricting the possibility for excessive divisions of loyalty.
 The opposite token is a reminder of the agreement.
 This is really cool!